Dulaglutide

 blue unaunahi tile generic

-Although dulaglutide is an injection, it is NOT insulin.
+Although dulaglutide is an injection, it is not insulin.

 • Dulaglutide helps your body to release its own insulin just when you need it, improving blood glucose control throughout the week.

-Dulaglutide comes as a single-use pen injection, which means that each pen is used only once for one injection.
-The pen is ready to use.
-It is pre-filled with the medicine, and the needle is already fitted onto the pen.
-The pen is very easy to use – you do not need to measure or mix anything, or see, fit or handle a needle.
+• The pen is very easy to use – you don't need to measure or mix anything, or see, fit or handle a needle.

 Image of pen injection instructions